 • B.S.W. – Bachelor of Social Work

-The bachelor’s degree is the qualification required for many careers and is also a stepping stone for graduate degrees and professional programs such as law and medicine.
-The four year program is designed to promote the intellectual and personal development of students and provide them with broad knowledge of the wider world and instill in them a sense of social responsibility.
+The bachelor’s degree is the qualification required for many careers and is also a stepping stone for graduate degrees and professional programs, such as law and medicine.
+The four-year program is designed to promote the intellectual and personal development of students and provide them with broad knowledge of the wider world and instill in them a sense of social responsibility.
 These qualities prepare them for success in the global economy and for informed citizenship, as well as for a fulfilling personal life.

-Economic advantage is not the only reason a young person should consider the bachelor’s degree.
+But economic advantage is not the only reason a young person should consider the bachelor’s degree.
 It’s the learning and human growth that occurs in a person who fully engages with the opportunity being offered.
 As Dr. Hunter Rawlings president of the American Association of American Universities put it, “Genuine education is not a commodity, it is the awakening of a human being.”

 What’s the Next Step After a Bachelor’s Degree?